 2.12 Serving Servlets

 The first return value flushes the cache.
-The second is a procedure
+If its optional argument is

 path->servlet to resolve that path to a servlet, caching the

 results in an internal table.

 Changed in version 126.96.36.199 of package web-server-lib: Added optional argument to first return value.